-Amidst the uncertainty surrounding the COVID-19 outbreak, three simple pieces of advice resonate: wash your hands, cover your cough, and avoid sick people.
+Amidst the uncertainty surrounding the COVID-19 outbreak, three simple pieces of advice resonate: wash your hands, cover your face, and avoid close contact with people.
 Good practices to remember long after anxiety over the outbreak subsides.

 To ensure the health and well-being of employees, employers should push out similar messages and take special precautions to ensure a safe work environment during the crisis.
 Those recommendations, which are vital during a pandemic, are best practices that employers should encourage every day.